 - Shortlisted authors may be required for press interviews and promotional purposes before and after the announcement of the prizes.

-- Shortlisted authors must make themselves available to participate in the Premier's Literary Prizes shortlist announcement event expected to be held in September 2015 and the winners' announcement event in late November 2017.
+- Shortlisted authors must make themselves available to participate in the Premier's Literary Prizes shortlist announcement event expected to be held in September 2017 and the winners' announcement event in late November 2017.
 Both of these events will be held in Hobart.

 - Each shortlisted author/publisher will provide Arts Tasmania with an excerpt from their book and allow Arts Tasmania to reproduce and disseminate it for promotional purposes.

-- If the judges decide that a nominated title does not meet the criteria, the entry fee will be refunded.
+- If Arts Tasmania decides that a nominated title does not meet the criteria, the entry fee will be refunded.

-- A panel of three judges, selected by the Premier’s Literary Prizes Advisory Committee, will judge the entries for both the Tasmania Book Prize and the Margaret Scott Prizes.
+- A panel of three judges, selected by the Premier’s Literary Prizes Advisory Committee, will judge the entries for both the Tasmania Book Prize and the Margaret Scott Prize.